How to jump start a car

 Aside from jump leads, the only other thing you need to jump start a car is another car with a fully charged battery of a similar voltage to yours.

-And remember never to try and jump start a hybrid or electric car and never use one to jump start your own car, as they can be damaged by the process.
+Remember, never try to jump start a hybrid or electric car and never use one to jump start your own car, as they can be damaged by the process.

 • Batteries produce flammable gases so remember never to smoke near either car.